ChanceParker1987/ISD_Assignment-1/README.md

 Chance Parker

 ## Assignment
+Assignment 1: Classes, Encabsulation and Unit Test Planning This assignment involved creating two classes and practicing encapsulation, as well as unit testing.
-Assignment 1: Parker, I don't know what this assignment is about yet.
+Assignment 2: Abstraction, Inheritance and Polymorphism **Not sure what this assignment is about yet**

 ## Encapsulation
 [use this section to explain how Encapsulation was achieved in the BankAccount and Transaction classes.]